Concern for the family and caregivers

 Just as people with cancer should not spend all their time thinking about their illness, neither should family members and friends spend every spare minute thinking about or being with their loved one.
 Caregivers need relief and rest to stay emotionally and physically fit and be able to help the person with cancer.

 If you’re not the main caregiver of the person with cancer, it helps to think about that person, too.
 Caregivers often focus most of their energy and time on the person with cancer and may not have time to take care of themselves.
 You may be able to offer help so that they can have a much-needed break.
 Just a couple of hours may be a big deal for someone whose loved one is very ill.
 Even if you’re not able to do this, the caregiver might be glad to have someone ask how they're doing.
 Ask about the caregiver’s feelings, too.
-It can be very lonely and stressful to be the main support person for a person with cancer.
+It can be very lonely and stressful to be the main support person for someone with cancer.
 With everyone concerned about the person with cancer, it’s easy for the caregiver to be overlooked.

 The caregiver is often overlooked.
 Ask how they’re doing.
 Caregivers need support and encouragement, too.